Are you planning a trip from Hurghada to Luxor? Here is all you need to know before visiting Luxor from Hurghada.

 The Valley of the Kings is probably the most famous touristic sight in Luxor.
 The Valley of the Kings used to be a place, where the Pharaohs were buried.
 The area is filled with tombs of Pharaohs and other powerful nobles of ancient Egypt.

 There are 63 tombs in the area.
-Not all of the tombs are open for the public.
-The most popular and visited tomb in the Valley of the Kings is a tomb of Tutankhamon (extra cost).
+Not all of the tombs are open to the public.
+The most popular and visited tomb in the Valley of the Kings is the tomb of Tutankhamon (extra cost).